From movie theaters to opera houses, and concert halls to TV channels, there is a world of English-language entertainment in the UAE.

 Live music venues

 Dubai boasts a diverse music scene with leading talent performing in concerts and musicals.
 MusicHall at the impressive Palm Jumeirah complex provides an unforgettable experience of live international music acts.
-Meanwhile, the Hard Rock Café, inside Dubai Festival City, draws expats through its door with a variety of live music; from jazz and pop acts to tribute bands which cover tracks from ABBA to Ed Sheeran.
+Meanwhile, the Hard Rock Café, inside Dubai Festival City, draws expats through its door with a variety of live music; from jazz and pop acts to tribute bands that cover tracks from ABBA to Ed Sheeran.

 Jazz and blues lovers, on the other hand, will find Blue Bar at the Novotel difficult to resist for their fix of Louis Armstrong and Ella Fitzgerald.
 This vibrant venue attracts a mix of all age groups with its delicious signature cocktails; all named after famous jazz singers.